-This reinvigoration of my faith has caused me to reevaluate my relationships, particularly my friendships.
-Since coming to Washburn I’ve met such a diverse group of people, most of whom have the complete opposite set of morals.
-These people, though fun to be around, bring out bad habits of mine and make me a person I don’t like – someone who curses, drinks too much and gossips.
-Luckily, the Catholic faith takes on a different view of friendship.
-By surrounding myself with other Catholics, the people who will fulfill this definition, I’ll be able to foster meaningful friendships.
-These people bring out the best in me.
+The conference made me reevaluate my friendships.
+Since coming to Washburn I’ve established a diverse group of friends.
+These people, while fun to be around, bring out bad habits and make me a person I don’t like – someone who curses, drinks too much and gossips.
+Catholicism promotes a healthy view on friendship: surround yourself with people who share your morals and encourage you to be better because those are the people who will bring out the best in you.

 “Surround yourself with people who make you happy.
 People who make you laugh, who help you when you’re in need.
 People who would never take advantage of you.
 People who genuinely care.
 They are the ones worth keeping in your life.
 Everyone else is just passing through.”